Paper Bag Pan-Fried Pork Chops

 Before you start

-• Remove the pork chops from the refrigerator twenty minutes before cooking.
+• Let the pork chops rest at room temperature for twenty minutes before cooking.

 Ingredients